-Defined expression Definition CEBS guidelines Guidelines on Remuneration Policies and Practices of 10 December 2010 of the Committee of European Banking Supervisors. group has the meaning given in paragraph 3 of the Glossary. proportionality level has the meaning given in paragraph 17, and references to proportionality level one, etc are to be construed accordingly.
-Remuneration Code firm a BIPRU firm or third country BIPRU firm to which the Remuneration Code applies (in accordance with SYSC 19A.1.1R). relevant total assets has the meanings given in paragraph 24(3). relevant date has the meanings given in paragraph 24(3). solo Remuneration Code firm a Remuneration Code firm which is not part of a group containing one or more further Remuneration Code firms.
+Defined expression Definition group has the meaning given in the part-specific glossary of the Internal Capital Adequacy Assessment Part of the PRA Rulebook. proportionality level has the meaning given in paragraph 17, and references to proportionality level one etc are to be construed accordingly. relevant total assets has the meanings given in paragraph 24(3)(a). relevant date has the meanings given in paragraph 24(3)(b) below.
+Remuneration Part solo firm a CRR firm which is not part of a group containing one or more further firms subject to the Remuneration Part or to a remuneration code in the FCA Handbook .